How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 1. Eat Healthier by Changing One Thing Each Week

 These small changes can add up over time and don’t require a drastic change to your lifestyle.
-Yet they can help you lose the requisite pounds a week to reach your healthier weight goal.
+Yet they can help you lose the requisite pound a week to reach your healthier weight goal.

 2. Exercise One Body Part a Day (No Weights Needed)